-Like when I had to post on update to my Natural Dishwasher Rinse Aid.
+Like when I had to post an update to my Natural Dishwasher Rinse Aid.

 Other things I have to admit aren't as humiliating, like when I realize that Lilla Rose Flexi-Clips aren't just foofy hair ornaments.

-Or when when I change my mind about The Best Essential Oils Company for the money.
+Or when I change my mind about The Best Essential Oils Company for the money.

 But this one is a little humbling.

 You see, after using my Homemade Shower Cleaner to get some of the soap scum and mineral deposits off of my shower, it looked great.